cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### delegate

-The command `delegate` allow user to delegate liquid tokens to a validator.
+The command `delegate` allows users to delegate liquid tokens to a validator.

 Usage: